 git checkout -b myworkfrompatch git cl patch 12345 # Using CL issue number, not bug number, applies latest patch set git cl patch https://codereview.chromium.org/download/issue12345_1.diff # Use URL of raw patch for older patch sets

 ...so as long as your CL has been posted, you can easily recover your work.
 Otherwise, you'll need to dig through the git repository, so be careful.

-Beware that if your local branch has many revisions (instead of always amending a single revision), rebasing to master may fail, since it will try to apply the patches incrementally.
+Beware that if your local branch has many revisions (instead of always amending a single revision), rebasing to main may fail, since it will try to apply the patches incrementally.
 You can avoid this by squashing your local revisions into a single revision (see 6.4 Git Tools - Rewriting History, or more simply squashing commits with rebase).
 This may be more trouble than it's worth, but it's the safest way.

 To check that the branch has been committed upstream: